 If we need your evidence, we will contact you.
-Whilst the Chair has the power to compel you to give evidence in writing or orally or both, we hope you will agree to provide it voluntarily.
+Whilst the Chair has the power to compel you to give evidence, we hope you will agree to provide it voluntarily.
+If you are agreeable to providing evidence, we will either ask you to respond in writing to specific questions or, alternatively, arrange for you to be interviewed.